brittojo7n/Fentry-AutoCrate/README.md

 Next, you need to get the session cookie that the script will use to authenticate.

-1. Navigate to your Fentry dashboard at **`https://www.fentry.org/dashboard`** in your browser.
+1. Navigate to your [Fentry Dashboard](https://www.fentry.org/dashboard) in your browser.
 If you aren't logged in, log in with your Discord account as you normally would.
 2. Once you are on your dashboard, press `F12` to open **Developer Tools**.
 3. Navigate to the **Application** tab.
 4. On the left-hand menu, expand the **Cookies** section and click on the URL for `https://www.fentry.org`.